Carpal tunnel syndrome: information & recommended doctors

 What are the symptoms of carpal tunnel syndrome?

-In the early stages, the hands may become numb, even at night.
+In the early stages, the hands may fall asleep, even at night.
 In addition, there is often a tingling sensation in the hands or arms.
 This sensation often starts in a single finger and then spreads further and further.
-The tingling sensation can also be accompanied by pain and swelling.
-The ability to touch and the sense of touch can also suffer.
+The tingling can also be accompanied by symptoms such as pain and swelling.
+The ability to touch and the sense of sensation can also suffer.

 If those affected ignore these signs, more severe damage is inevitable.
 In extreme cases, paralysis may even occur.

-In the advanced stage, muscle wasting also occurs.
-The thumb is particularly affected by this, as it is directly connected to the damaged nerve.
-The muscle loss leads to the sufferer being severely limited as gripping strength can suffer.
+In advanced stages, muscle wasting also occurs.
+The thumb is particularly affected as it is directly connected to the damaged nerve.
+The muscle loss leads to the affected person being severely restricted, as their grip strength can suffer.

-Basically, however, very different symptoms can occur.
-The damage on the other side of the body may also not show up until much later.
+In principle, however, very different symptoms can occur.
+The damage on the other side of the body may also only become apparent much later.

-Every now and then, the symptoms may improve on their own.
+Occasionally, the symptoms can improve on their own.
 However, the basic problem, the constriction of the nerve, still exists.

-The attending doctor will perform a carpal tunnel syndrome test to get a more accurate picture of the symptoms.
+The doctor treating you will carry out a carpal tunnel syndrome test to get a more accurate picture of the symptoms.

 The following symptoms can occur with carpal tunnel syndrome: